English-speaking Quebecers: Media

-English-language media tend to come from outside the province.
+English-language media tends to come from outside the province.
 Most local English-language media are based in the Montreal area.

 Television

 The province's English-language television stations are CBMT (CBC), CFCF (CTV), CKMI (Global) and CJNT (Citytv), all in Montreal.
 These stations are available on cable throughout the province and can also be received for free with the use of home TV antennas in cities located near television transmission towers.

 Anglophones in the Outaouais region are served by English stations from Ottawa.
 Southern Quebec is also served by American network affiliates from Vermont and New York's North Country who actually depend on the Montreal market for most of their revenue.
 The Burlington, VT stations are WCAX (CBS), WVNY (ABC), WFFF-TV (Fox), and Vermont Public Television (PBS).
 The Plattsburgh, NY stations are WPTZ (NBC) and WCFE (PBS).
 These stations are carried on Montreal-area cable networks, along with other English and French-language cable stations.
 (See Multichannel television in Canada.)
 Western Montreal carries more English-language programming to better serve the large English-speaking market.